 - 1. Zoo operators to assess whether any danger may arise in the event of an animal escaping from its enclosure and to consider the possible or likely attempted escape route within and from the institution if this were to happen. - 2.
-In the case of the escape of animals emergency plans must be available and fully understood and practised by all staff.

-- 3. This emergency plan should include a member of staff to be readily available at all times to take decisions regarding escaped animals, including the use of firearms if needed. - 4.
+In the case of the escape of animals emergency plans must be available and fully understood and practised by all staff. - 3.
+This emergency plan should include a member of staff to be readily available at all times to take decisions regarding escaped animals, including the use of firearms if needed. - 4.
+In addition to written emergency plans, animal related emergency drills must be performed at least one time per year. - a.
+Examples of drill scenario(s): hazardous animal escape, keeper down, guest in animal area, or similar level of animal related emergency - b.
+This would include all relevant staff of the park but does not need to include guests (although carrying our drills when guests are in the park is recommended where possible and practicable). - c.
+These drills would include use of communication (zoo emergency numbers, radios vs mobile phones), alarms, gun team readiness, and staff response times.
+Emergency services (police, ambulance) may also be incorporated in the practice as a pre-arranged response time test, and must be included on a semi-regular basis if they are expected to serve as primary firearm response. - d.
+Drills may be surprise or preplanned and discussed beforehand with the staff. - e.
+Multiple animal related emergency drills and/or other emergency drills, such as fire, flood, bomb threat, medical emergency etc., should be practiced according to local legislation. - 5.
 Every employee with tasks under the emergency procedures to undergo periodic refresher training and practice.